alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 PublishConfigsLoadedEvent();
 ```

 `Enumerable.Select` uses deferred execution.
-The assignment creates an enumerable that remembers the source and selector, but the selector does not run until the result is enumerated.
+The assignment creates an enumerable that remembers the source and selector; it does not cache the loaded configs, and the selector does not run until the result is enumerated.
+Enumerating the result again may call the selector again.

 At the point where the event is published, no config files may have been read.